自己找抽就不能怨别人|有感于特朗普总统的核威胁

 That was a tragic miscalculation.
 The result was the Battle of the

-Bulge, which resulted in tens of thousands of needless Allied casualties
+Bulge, which resulted in tens of thousands of needless Allied

 and potentially allowed Germany to prolong the war and force